 No known grave

 Scott family grave headstone in Belfast (Dundonald) Cemetery

-Alexander Scott Brown was born in 1915 in Polemont, Stirlingshire and he was a son of Alexander and Mary Brown (nee Scott) who were married on 17 July 1914 in Crescent Presbyterian Church, Belfast.
-Alexander Brown, a colliery inspector from Polemont, was a son of Alexander Brown, deceased.
+Alexander Scott Brown’s birth was registered in 1915 in Polmont, Stirlingshire and he was a son of Alexander and Mary Brown (nee Scott) who were married on 17 July 1914 in Crescent Presbyterian Church, Belfast.
+Alexander Brown, a colliery inspector from Polmont, was a son of Alexander Brown, deceased.
 Mary Scott from Belfast was a daughter of John Scott, a cashier, and Mary Duff Scott.

 Before joining the North Irish Horse at the outbreak of war Alexander Brown was employed by Messrs Norman McNaughton and Sons in Corporation Street, Belfast.
-The press report pointed up the fact that Alexander had a brother serving in the RAF and two sisters in the ATS.
+The Press Report stated that Alexander had a brother serving in the RAF and two sisters in the ATS.
 In the 29 May 1943 edition of the County Down Spectator there was a Killed in Action notice which repeated that he was a son of Mr and Mrs Stockdale of 33 Princetown Road, Bangor.
-Alexander Brown’s brother was Thomas Norman Stockdale and he died some five months later, on 28 August 1943.
+Alexander Brown’s stepbrother was Thomas Norman Stockdale and he died some five months later, on 28 August 1943.